Manchester Personal Injury Lawyer

 Personal injury cases typically involve someone inflicting physical harm on another person as a result of careless conduct.
 The injured party then brings a negligence claim to recover money for the harm inflicted.
 Auto accident claims are a common example.
 There are many other kinds of personal injury claims.
 But however the case arises, the goal is always the same - to provide fair compensation to the injured party.

 Mr. Kenison has practiced law in New Hampshire since 1988.
-His assistant, Lisa Mills, has worked in the legal profession just as long.
 Our firm has access to private investigators, accident reconstructionists, economic experts, and leading professionals in other fields related to personal injury.
 With this combined level of experience, we are prepared to handle even the largest and most complex injury cases.

 Working together, we can develop a powerful case to present to the insurance adjuster, or, if necessary, to the jury.